Andy-set-studio/CUBE-with-tailwind/README.md

-I work with clients that like to use Tailwind and I, as part of the consultancy work I do, try to encourage them down the path of a CSS methodolody, rather than leaning all-in on a CSS framework.
+I work with clients that like to use Tailwind and I, as part of the consultancy work I do, try to encourage them down the path of a CSS methodology, rather than leaning all-in on a CSS framework.

 Tailwind is _fantastic_ at generating utility classes with an easy-to-understand config file, but I find it very limiting and rigid as the